Stillwater’s Rob Walker: The Technician

 Another Kind of Band

-A civilian touring band and a military band share enough surface similarities, such as instruments, setlists, buses, sound systems, that the differences can be easy to miss from the outside.
+A civilian touring band and a military band share enough surface similarities, such as instruments, set lists, buses, and sound systems, that the differences can be easy to miss from the outside.
 From the inside, they are almost entirely different organisms.

 The Air Force band Rob joined was a self-contained unit.
 There was no outside road crew, booking agent, or management team.
 The musicians handled all of it.
 Someone managed operations and scheduling.
 Someone handled supply.
-The band members loaded trucks, drove to gigs, unloaded gear, performed, packed everything back up, and cleaned the vehicles afterward.
+The band members loaded trucks, drove to gigs, unloaded gear, performed, packed everything back up, and cleaned the vehicles before returning them to the motor pool.
 In a military band, the musicians were also the roadies.

 Military band names evolved constantly anyway.
 Rob joined what was then called the 581st Reserve Band before the Air Force shifted toward more formal titles like Band of Liberty or Band of the Air Force Reserve.
 The music stayed the same while the paperwork kept changing.

 What the military structure ultimately gave Rob was a formal relationship between music and service.
 The mission was no longer record sales or club attendance, but morale, diplomacy, recruitment, and community connection.
 One night the audience might be thousands of people at an air show.
 Another might be a single ambassador’s residence overseas.
-The expectation remained the same either way: play well because the music deserves it.
+The expectation remained the same either way: play well.

 That discipline of playing for the integrity of the work itself rather than for industry validation fit Rob naturally.

 He had been pointed toward the Air Force band by two different men at two different moments in his life, years apart.
 His father had mentioned it as an option when Rob was still in high school.
-Then Randy Vlatterman, guitarist for the Air Reserve band at Robins, had planted a second seed in 1983.
-Vlatterman had watched Stillwater play, recognized what Rob was, and when he was stationed in the Philippines, told Rob that if he ever needed work, the Air Force band would be worth considering.
+Then Randy Blatterman, guitarist for the Air Reserve band at Robins, had planted a second seed in 1983.
+Randy had watched Stillwater play and recognized what Rob was.
+When Randy was being sent to Clark AFB in the Philippines, he told Rob his guitar position would be open and Rob should consider filling it, by joining the Air Force.

 Rob had shrugged off his father's suggestion the way teenagers do.
-By the time Vlatterman said the same thing from a different direction, the idea had been sitting long enough to take root.
+Yet, by the time Randy said the same thing, the idea had been sitting long enough to take root.

-He found himself learning music theory in a formal way, seeing the science and mathematics behind sound that most players who never learn to read music never glimpse.
+He found himself learning music theory in a formal way, seeing the science and mathematics behind sound that some players might never glimpse.
 "I got a deeper understanding of what I was playing," he says, and it shows in everything he has played since.

-The most unexpectedly formative chapter of Rob's military band years happened in Europe, after the Berlin Wall came down and the map of the continent was still being redrawn.
-The Air Force band was sent into countries that had spent decades under Soviet control, including Romania, Bulgaria, Slovenia, places where the state had not merely regulated music but monitored it, restricted it, shaped it into a tool of ideology.
+The most unexpectedly formative chapter of Rob's military career happened in Europe, after the Berlin Wall came down and the map of the continent was still being redrawn.
+The Air Force band was sent into countries that had spent decades under Soviet control, including Romania, Bulgaria, Slovenia, all places where the state had not merely regulated music but monitored it, restricted it, and shaped it into a tool of ideology.
 Western music had been, in many of those countries, a form of contraband.

 They were the first American military unit to perform in Slovenia since World War II.
-The crossing into the country should have been straightforward because their local contact was supposed to meet them at the border.
-But he didn't show up, not on time.
+Their band’s crossing into the country should have been straightforward as their local contact meet them at the border.
+But he didn't show up on time.
 The armed guards had no context for a busload of American musicians with instruments and no handler, and they began questioning band members.
-The contact eventually arrived.
+The contact eventually arrived and cleared up the confusion.
 "It was nerve-racking for a little bit," Rob says..

-What happened inside the country was the opposite of nerve-racking.
-In a small theatre in a small town, Rob's jazz group performed for an audience that had never heard anything like they were hearing.
-The band played Kelly Joyce's jazz arrangement of "On the Street Where You Live" from My Fair Lady, and other American standards.
-They also played contemporary pop, like Seals’ “Kiss from a Rose” filtered through big band jazz vocabulary.
+What happened inside Slovenia was the opposite of nerve-racking.
+In a small theatre in a small town, Rob's jazz group performed for an audience that had never heard anything like it.
+The band played "On the Street Where You Live" from My Fair Lady, along with other American standards.
+They also played contemporary pop, like James “Cully” Joyce's arrangement of Seals’ “Kiss from a Rose,” filtered through big band jazz vocabulary.
 The audience witnessed the whole breadth of what American music could do compressed into a single set.

 After the performance, a man approached Rob and spoke to him in careful, broken English.
 He wanted to understand what he had just heard.
 "What kind of music are you playing?" he asked.
 It's the question a person asks when something has reached them before their vocabulary, or society, has caught up to it.